MediaX-SJTU/MediaX/content/publication/KalmanFlow 2.0: Efficient Video Optical Flow Estimation via Context-Aware Kalman Filtering/index.md

 ---
-title: 'In-loop perceptual model-based rate-distortion optimization for HEVC real-time encoder'
+title: 'KalmanFlow 2.0: Efficient Video Optical Flow Estimation via Context-Aware Kalman Filtering'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Qiang Hu
-  - Jun Zhou
+  - Wenbo Bao
   - Xiaoyun Zhang
+  - Li Chen
   - Zhiyong Gao
-  - Ming-ting Sun

 # Author notes (optional)
 # author_notes: